TheOmegaCarrot/supple/README.md

 * `supple::core` contains the majority of the library's functionality.
 * `supple::testing` contains the testing framework.

-Alternatively, you can simply copy `cpp/inc/<module-name>` into your project, and include headers directly.
+Alternatively, you can simply copy `cpp/inc/<module-name>` into your project, and include headers directly, listing the `<module-name>` directory as `-isystem`.
+For example: if you copy `cpp/inc/core` to `my_cool_project/include/core`, then you should pass the compiler option `-isystem include/core`.

 ---